-First lady to help recognize school counselor of the year
+First lady to recognize school counselor of the year

-WASHINGTON (AP) — When Michelle Obama helps recognize the school counselor of the year later this week, aides say it will also mark her final public event as first lady.
+WASHINGTON (AP) — When Michelle Obama helps recognize the school counselor of the year later this week, it will also mark her final White House event as first lady, aides said Tuesday.

-Mrs. Obama joked last year that Friday’s ceremony might be one of the last White House events “before they kick us out in January of 2017” — and she could be right.
+Mrs. Obama has presided over a White House ceremony each January since 2015 honoring school counselors, who she says are often the “deciding factor” in whether a student attends college.
+She joked last year that Friday’s ceremony might be one of the last White House events “before they kick us out in January of 2017.”

-President Barack Obama’s term ends two weeks later, at noon on Jan.
-20.
+President Barack Obama’s term ends at noon on Jan.
+20, exactly two weeks after Friday’s ceremony.

-School counselors from across the country are expected in the White House East Room on Friday to help honor the 2017 school counselor of the year.
+School counselors from across the country are meeting at the White House at the end of the week to be recognized and to help honor Terri Tchorzynski, the 2017 School Counselor of the Year.
+She is a counselor at the Calhoun Area Career Center in Battle Creek, Michigan, according to the website of the American School Counselor Association.

 Most Read Stories